Keven-Gao/GeoINR_faults/docs/README.md

 ## Notes

 - API pages are generated automatically from `geoinr_faults/`.
-- `test.ipynb` and `horizontal_stratigraphy.ipynb` are copied from repo root
-  to `docs/source/examples/` at build time.
+- Example notebooks are copied from repo root `examples/` to `docs/source/examples/` at build time.